brendony/brendony.github.io/_posts/2020-09-17-swim-meet-software.md

 Up until now, our club has used a highly customised and macro-laden Excel spreadsheet to prepare for a swim meet and store results.
 Poolside organisation is paper-based due to a combination of some tech-shy club officials, and the possibility of water damage to mobile devices on the pool deck.

 With these constraints, the spreadsheet provides these functions:
 1. Generate swim event sheets for printing.
 These sheets are so that, on arrival, a swimmer can register themself to swim the event.
 Each sheet is pre-populated with the list of people who have swum the event previously, and their handicaps.
 The spreadsheet sorts people by their handicap, so that the swim heats will have closely matched swimmers.
-Event sheets have space for handwritten results and other annotations.
+Event sheets have space for handwritten results, new swimmers, and other annotations.
 2. After the meet, we enter results into the spreadsheet from the event sheet.
 3. It provides tabular results for publishing online.
 4. It calculates new handicaps from the results.